AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

   For an example of the descriptive analysis of recipients, refer to: [Qualitative data analysis](../../reporting/using/use-cases.md#qualitative-data-analysis).

 * In the context of a **workflow**, place the cursor on a transition that points towards the recipients table, right-click and select **[!UICONTROL Analyze target]**.
-For more on this, refer to the example in [Analyze a transition target in a workflow](../../reporting/using/use-cases.md#analyzing-a-transition-target-in-a-workflow).
+For more on this, refer to the example in [Analyzing a transition target in a workflow](../../reporting/using/use-cases.md#analyzing-a-transition-target-in-a-workflow).
 * For **lists**, select one or more lists and apply the same process as for recipients.
 * In the context of a **delivery**, select the deliveries whose target you want to analyze, right-click and select **[!UICONTROL Actions > Explore the target]**, as shown below:

   ![](assets/reporting_descriptive_from_deliveries.png)

-  Examples of descriptive analyses for deliveries are provided here: [Analyze a population](../../reporting/using/use-cases.md#analyzing-a-population) and here: [Analyze recipient tracking logs](../../reporting/using/use-cases.md#analyzing-recipient-tracking-logs).
+  Examples of descriptive analyses for deliveries are provided here: [Analyzing a population](../../reporting/using/use-cases.md#analyzing-a-population) and here: [Analyzing recipient tracking logs](../../reporting/using/use-cases.md#analyzing-recipient-tracking-logs).

-## Configure the qualitative distribution template {#configuring-the-qualitative-distribution-template}
+## Configuring the qualitative distribution template {#configuring-the-qualitative-distribution-template}

 The **[!UICONTROL Qualitative distribution]** template lets you create statistics on all types of data (e.g. company name, email domain).

-Configuration options available for a report created via the **[!UICONTROL Qualitative distribution]** template are detailed in [Display data in the table](#displaying-data-in-the-table).
-A full example is detailed in [Analyze a population](../../reporting/using/use-cases.md#analyzing-a-population).
+Configuration options available for a report created via the **[!UICONTROL Qualitative distribution]** template are detailed in [Displaying data in the table](#displaying-data-in-the-table).
+A full example is detailed in [Analyzing a population](../../reporting/using/use-cases.md#analyzing-a-population).

 When you use the descriptive analysis wizard to analyze your data, the available options depend on the chosen settings.
 These are detailed below.